telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-certificate-issues.md

     ...Trust Settings exported successfully.
     ```

-1. Go to **login** > **Certificates** and confirm that the **DO_NOT_TRUST_FiddlerRoot** is present in the Keychain Access application.
+1. Go to **login** > **Certificates** and confirm that the **Fiddler Root Certificate Authority** is present in the Keychain Access application.
 Double-click  the certificate, scroll to the bottom and note the `SHA-1` value.
 Open the exported settings file from `/tmp/trustSettings.xml` and check that the `SHA-1` value is present there.
 For example, the certificate from your Keychain Access application will be identical to the `SHA-1`.

     The `SHA-1` key in the `trustSettings.xml` file will also be present in the Keychain Access application.